Jutabaga/jutabaga.github.io/README.md

 # Hello!
-*welcome to the poetry corner*
+*welcome to my creative space!*

-This is just a small collection of the poetry I have written.
+This is just a small collection of some things I have written.

 Please stay a while.